 Cyber Liability Insurance

 Average cost: $39.99 - $150/monthIncreasingly essential for businesses that handle customer data or accept electronic payments.
 Covers data breach response costs, notification requirements, legal defense, and regulatory fines.
+See our guide on whether cyber liability is worth it.

 Cost by Industry